KarolS/millfork/docs/stdlib/frequent.md

 Note that this function may obey typical platform idiosyncrasies, for example:

-* on CBM targets other than C64 the quote character toggles the quotation mode
+* on Commodore PET targets the quote character toggles the quotation mode

 * printing past the end of line might insert a blank line below the current one